-- Colour Coded Characters: Often played with, as the artwork for the Chasing Lights era prominently featured the girls wearing a different color each, though no one colour was specifically assigned to any of them.
+- Colour-Coded Characters: Often played with, as the artwork for the Chasing Lights era prominently featured the girls wearing a different colour each, though no one colour was specifically assigned to any of them.
 This is especially prominent in the video for "Up".

-- Cover Version / Charity Motivation Song: The girls released a cover of Depeche Mode's "Just Can't Get Enough" for Comic Relief.
+- Cover Version: The girls released a cover of Depeche Mode's "Just Can't Get Enough" for Comic Relief.

 - The Gimmick: The color-coded artwork from the "Chasing Lights" era.

-- Glamourous Wartime Singers: The video for "Just Can't Get Enough" plays with this trope as the girls come to life in a calendar.
-There's also fashion from The Fifties featured as well.
+- Glamorous Wartime Singer: The video for "Just Can't Get Enough" plays with this trope, as the girls portray classic '50s pin-up girls coming to life in a calendar.

 - Hard-Drinking Party Girl: Vanessa.